lasselukkari/DuinoDCX/README.md

 * [Arduino IDE](https://www.arduino.cc/en/main/software)
 * [Arduino ESP32 core 1.0.4](https://github.com/espressif/arduino-esp32#installation-instructions)

-It is important that you install the right version of the Arduino ESP32 core.
+~~It is important that you install the right version of the Arduino ESP32 core.~~ Update 3.11.2026: The latest version of the of the Arduino core should work.
+Please report any proeblmes as a github issue.

 ### Upload process